micaela-fm/scientific-computing-with-python/README.md

 5. **Probability Calculator** (coming soon)
    This project implements a probability calculator that simulates drawing balls from a hat and calculates the probability of drawing a specific combination of balls.

+Each module also contains the solutions to the exercises provided as preparation for the projects.